Muttley/foundryvtt-six-feet-under/README.md

 ***Bury your dead!***

 Silly module for FoundryVTT.
-When a token is toggled as dead, its eleveation is set to -6ft.
+When a token is toggled as dead, its elevation is set to -6ft.